 Here is a bit about the model itself:

 Emotion Focused Therapy (EFT) is an evidence-based treatment modality with over twenty years of research demonstrating its long term effectiveness.
 After EFT therapy, approximately 70-75% of couples transition from a state of distress to recovery, and 90% of couples have demonstrated significant improvement.
 EFT emphasizes how we are all hardwired for connection; with ourself, our partners, and those we love.
 Furthermore, it has been scientifically proven that maintaining a secure connection with loved ones impacts our mental and physiological well-being.
 Strong and secure bonds are created in EFT by understanding and altering negative interactional patterns.
 Primary emotional experiences, rooted in attachment, serve as our guide in discovering what keeps intimate and familial relationships stuck.
 A healthy path is paved to reduce distress, enhance communication and connection, and to heal relational wounds after crisis (including, but not limited to, an affair).
+Emotional repairs can be healing on both an individual and relational level.
 This transformative process allows trust, love, and intimacy to flourish once secure connections are either formed or restored.

 I am currently offering online sessions only through the HIPAA compliant service, SimplePractice.
 When you schedule your initial intake session, you will receive a link to SimplePractice and will complete your intake paperwork prior to our first session together.
 At the time of our initial assessment, we will review the intake documents, and I will happily answer any questions and/or concerns you may have.
 We will also explore what brings you to therapy and what you hope to gain from participating in either individual, family, or couples therapy.